 Captains are available for fishing charters for both inshore and offshore excursions and most leave out of the public boat ramp at the end of Yulee Drive.

-King’s Bay is the head of Crystal River.
+King’s Bay is the head of the Crystal River.
 There are about 30 known springs, including Tarpon Hole and Hunter Spring, that either issue from the bottom of King’s Bay or flow into the bay from side creek heads.
-Their combined flow feeds Crystal River, which flows approximately seven miles west to the Gulf of Mexico.
+Their combined flow feeds the Crystal River, which flows approximately seven miles west to the Gulf of Mexico.

 There are many ways to enjoy King’s Bay, as the City of Crystal River borders most of the bay.
 A boardwalk runs along a nice part of the bay, adjacent to US 19 just north of the downtown.
-You can park at one of the restaurants or hotel and enjoy a walk, stopping for a bite, drink or a little shopping.
+You can park at one of the restaurants or hotels and enjoy a walk, stopping for a bite, drink or a little shopping.

-If you want to visit Three Sisters Spring, the boardwalk is open daily from 8:30 a.m. through 4:30 p.m., with an entrance fee of $7.50 per person or an annual pass of $25.
+If you want to visit Three Sisters Springs, the boardwalk is open daily from 8:30 a.m. through 4:30 p.m., with an entrance fee of $7.50 per person or an annual pass of $25.
 Click here for more details.
 From October through May, a trolley ride is available from downtown Crystal River.
 No boats are allowed in Three Sisters Springs from November 15 – April to give the wintering manatees more space to enjoy.

 Weeki Wachee Springs